Social Listening: Definition, Tools, and Strategies for Business Growth

 |Responding to individual brand mentions.

-According to Hootsuite’s 2022 Social Media Trends survey, 65.6 per cent of over 18,000 participating marketers said social listening has become valuable and important for their organisation [1].
+According to Hootsuite’s 2022 Social Media Trends survey, 65.6 per cent of over 18,000 participating marketers said social listening has become valuable and important for their organization [1].

 In addition to understanding your customers and target audience better and making smarter marketing decisions, social listening offers your business several benefits, including: